Anti-Malware - Comparing 16 Malware Scanners

 Norton has long been one of the biggest names in anti-malware, and its good reputation is not undeserved: The complete security solution offers excellent performance, packaged in a highly elegant and intuitive application.

-In terms of features, Norton does lose out to Bitdefender though: Extra protection for online banking, or a dedicated secure browser aren't included, while a file shredder needs to be paid for on top of the subscription price, even for the most expensive packages.
-Apart from these missteps, Norton offers a number of features which basically cover all the bases.
+In terms of features, Norton does lose out to Bitdefender though: Some features, like extra protection for online banking or a dedicated secure browser, aren't included, while a file shredder needs to be paid for on top of the subscription price, even for the most expensive packages.
+Apart from these missteps, Norton offers a number of features that cover pretty much all of the bases.

-Mac users should be careful though since Norton limits certain features to its Windows versions, such as webcam protection, cloud backup, or parental controls.
+Mac users should be careful though since Norton limits certain features, like webcam protection, cloud backup, or parental controls to its Windows versions.
 The provider's VPN and password manager are included on both Mac and Windows, however.

 Elegant and intuitive application